walles/theminator/README.md

 # TODO

-- Pick white as the background color.
-Figure out how to make the UI white rather than red in this case.
+- Give the selected editor tab the same background as the editor itself
-- Make sure all background colors are of similar (but not necessarily the same) saturation and intensity as the base background color
+- Give not-selected editor tabs a color with some (but not too much) contrast vs the editor background color
 - Generate UI theme
 - Generate matching syntax theme
 - How to add Semantic Highlighting to our theme?
 Sounds easy.
 Any reason not to?